Libra-SKY/Sparse-Bayesian-Learing-for-Regression/README.md

 # Sparse-Bayesian-Learing-for-Regression with Monte Carlo Error Measurement

-This code implements the Sparse Bayesian Learning (SBL) algorithm to solve a regression problem, based on the model described by Tipping in his paper.
-Monte Carlo error measurement is used to evaluate the performance of the model.
+This repository contains code for solving the regression problem using Sparse Bayesian Learning (SBL) algorithm.

+## Problem Statement

+The problem is to estimate a weight vector `w` given input feature vector `x` and target vector `t` such that `t = Phi*w + noise` where `Phi` is a matrix of size NxM and `noise` is a Gaussian noise with variance `sigma^2`.

+## Solution Approach

+SBL algorithm can be used to estimate `w` in a sparse and efficient way.
+The steps involved in SBL algorithm are:

+1. Initialize `w` to zero.
+2. Update `w` using SBL algorithm until convergence is reached.
+3. Compute the NMSE of the estimated `w`.

-## Code
+## Code Explanation

-The code is written in MATLAB and can be found in the following file: `sbl_regression.m`.

-## Simulation Parameters

-- `num_runs`: number of independent runs (default = 10)
-- `rng_seed`: random seed for reproducibility (default = 123)
-- `N`: number of data points (default = 20)
-- `M`: number of features (default = 40)
-- `D0`: sparsity level (default = 7)
-- `noise_variances`: noise variances (in dB) (default = [-20, -15, -10, -5, 0])
+The `sbl_regression.m` file contains the code for solving the above problem.
+The code reads as follows:

+1. Set the problem parameters, such as number of input features `N`, number of basis functions `M`, and sparsity level of weight vector `D`.
-- `a`: prior mean of weights (default = 0)
+2. Set the prior mean of weights `a` and prior precision `b`.
-- `b`: prior precision (inverse variance) of weights (default = 1e-6)
-- `gamma`: regularization parameter for alpha (default = 1e-6)

-## Output

-The code outputs a plot of the Normalized Mean Squared Error (NMSE) vs. the noise variance (in dB) for each run.
-The mean and standard deviation of the NMSE across all runs are also computed and displayed.
+3. Generate a random sparse weight vector `w` of size Mx1 with D non-zero elements.
+4. Generate a random matrix `Phi` of size NxM and a noise vector `n` of size Nx1 with variance `sigma^2`.
+5. Update the weight vector `w` using SBL algorithm until convergence is reached.
+6. Compute the NMSE of the estimated `w` using the formula `norm(w_new-w)^2/norm(w)^2`.
+7. Repeat steps 3 to 6 `num_runs` times and average the NMSE over `num_runs` to get the final result.
+8. Plot the NMSE vs Noise Variance graph.

 ## Usage

-To run the code, simply run the `sbl_regression.m` script in MATLAB.
-You can modify the simulation parameters in the script to customize the experiment.
+To use the code, simply run the `sbl_regression.m` file in MATLAB.
+The code contains all the necessary parameters and can be customized as needed.

+## References

+1. Tipping, M. E. (2001).
+Sparse Bayesian learning and the relevance vector machine.
+The Journal of Machine Learning Research, 1, 211-244.

+2. Bishop, C. M. (2006).
+Pattern recognition and machine learning (Vol. 1). springer.